 Health physics is the discipline associated with using radiation for the benefit of society.
 This includes applying scientific as well as practical knowledge in order to obtain these benefits without unreasonable risks to humans or the environment.
 The profession has evolved into a necessary part of all programs that involve radiation, including anything from naturally occurring radioactivity to man-made sources of radiation.
 Sources of radiation range from naturally occurring radioactivity to reactors.
-Successful persons in health physics have broad backgrounds in physics, biology, instrumentation and have an understanding of risks and risk analysis.
+Successful persons in health physics have broad backgrounds in physics, biology, and instrumentation, and have an understanding of risks and risk analysis.

 Required course work is structured to provide a sound foundation in the basic skills essential to the health physics profession.
 Students may concentrate on specific areas of interest through a wide selection of elective courses.
 Formal course work is supplemented by extensive laboratory exercises, field trips, and research.

 The M.S. in Radiological Health Sciences, Health Physics Specialization is accredited by the Applied Sciences Accreditation Commission of ABET.